 and machine-made structures each piece strives to reflect.

-When complete, each painting attempts to combine the enigmatic qualities of the industrial world with that of the abstract.
+When complete, each painting attempts to combine the enigmatic qualities of the mechanical world with that of the abstract.